 - Neutron (0n1)

-Since α-particles, protons, and deuterons carry positively charged nuclei, they repel positively charged nucleus and are not suitable projectiles.
-On the other hand, neutrons possess no charge at all and are considered to be the best projectiles.
+Since Ξ±-particles, protons, and deuterons carry positively charged nuclei, they repel positively charged nuclei and are unsuitable projectiles.
+On the other hand, neutrons possess no charge and are considered the best projectiles.
 When a neutron bombards a target element, the resulting product depends upon the speed of the neutrons.
-Slow neutrons penetrate the nucleus while high-speed neutrons pass through the nucleus.
-The slow neutrons are known as thermal neutrons and are more effective than the high-speed neutrons in producing nuclear reactions.
+Slow neutrons penetrate the nucleus, while high-speed neutrons pass through the nucleus.
+Thermal neutrons are slower than high-speed neutrons in generating nuclear reactions.

 Examples of Artificial Transmutation